thomcorah/dmu-multimedia/md/responsive-design-layout-lab.md

 ### 1. Create a folder for your website

-Do this in the file explorer, inside your `public_html` folder.
+Do this in the file explorer.

 ### 2. Open the folder in Atom